manuelvanrijn/jquery-numeric_input/README.md

 {
     decimal: ',',           // char to append when dot or comma is pressed
     leadingZeroCheck: true, // append a 0 when the first input is a comma or dot
-    initialParse: true      // parse the value on start to match the decimal option }
+    initialParse: true,     // parse the value on start to match the decimal option
+    parseOnBlur: true       // parse value when user lose focus on field }
 ```